ksoltan/robot_localization/README.md

 - ParticleFilter: Step by step animations: propagate multiple particles, update with weights (maybe make markers instead of posearray and show weight of particles with different sized arrows, but this should not be a priority), resample [KATYA].

 ## Design Choices
+Our goal was to develop and test each discrete step of the particle filter separately.
+The approach was to devise a high-level architecture and fill in functionality based on unit tests.
+Additionally, we aimed to start with the most simplest implementation possible, introducing better probability functions and noise models, which would simply consistute a change in the class representing the impacted step.

 - Unittesting!
 [KATYA]
   - not useful for everything.
 Maybe a better thing would be to get things working separately and then stick them together.
 Also, not super great for noise...
   - Initial code architecture to modularize things